OxyContin sustained-release tabletsPronunciation

-- Check with your doctor before you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are taking OxyContin sustained-release tablets; the risk of severe drowsiness or breathing problems may be increased.
-Ask your pharmacist if you have questions about which medicines may increase the risk of these effects.
+- Check with your doctor before you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using OxyContin sustained-release tablets; they may add to OxyContin sustained-release tablets's effects.
+Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - OxyContin sustained-release tablets may cause dizziness, light-headedness, or fainting; alcohol, hot weather, exercise, or fever may increase these effects.
 To prevent them, sit up or stand slowly, especially in the morning.
 Sit or lie down at the first sign of any of these effects.

 - OxyContin sustained-release tablets may cause constipation.
 Talk with your doctor or pharmacist about using a stool softener or laxative to prevent constipation.
 It is also important to maintain a diet adequate in fiber, drink plenty of water, and exercise to prevent constipation.
 If you become constipated while taking OxyContin sustained-release tablets, talk with your doctor or pharmacist.

-- Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.
+- Do NOT take more than the prescribed dose or use for longer than prescribed without checking with your doctor.

 - Tell your doctor or dentist that you take OxyContin sustained-release tablets before you receive any medical or dental care, emergency care, or surgery.

-- Use OxyContin sustained-release tablets with caution in the ELDERLY; they may be more sensitive to its effects, especially breathing problems.
+- Use OxyContin sustained-release tablets with caution in the ELDERLY; they may be more sensitive to its effects, especially severe breathing problems.

-- OxyContin sustained-release tablets should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in children have not been confirmed.
+- OxyContin sustained-release tablets should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

-- PREGNANCY AND BREAST-FEEDING: If you think you may be pregnant, contact your doctor.
+- PREGNANCY AND BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using OxyContin sustained-release tablets while you are pregnant.
-Long-term use of OxyContin sustained-release tablets during pregnancy may cause dependence in the fetus or newborn.
-Discuss any questions or concerns with your doctor.
 OxyContin sustained-release tablets is found in breast milk.
 Do not breast-feed while taking OxyContin sustained-release tablets.